riceissa/breathing/index.md

 @tranter2022breathhold -- the actual exercise starts around 7:46.

+i think the main value of this exercise is at the start, to get used to very small amounts of air hunger, to be like "ok, yeah, this is uncomfortable but it won't kill me".

 ## Double inhale technique

 you take two relatively quick inhales, then exhale in a relaxed way.

 This one was shown to me by my breathing coach.
 I've found this quite useful for getting my body to relax the exhale. i have no idea why it works, but somehow it's just easier to exhale in a relaxed way from a more full inhale.

+## Misconceptions

+this section is mostly an index to stuff discussed elsewhere in the document.

+(might remove this section if it doesn't seem useful)

+- CO~2~ is bad -- see [Respiration and misconceptions about CO~2~]
+- deep breaths are good

 # Acknowledgments